 Regressivity is a key tax equity (and tax construction) issue, and it is closely linked with the previous discussion of tax burden.
 Tax structures and/or individual taxes are often described as being progressive, regressive or proportional.
 A progressive tax is one that takes a larger percentage of income from high income groups than from low income groups.
 A proportional tax is one that takes the same percentage of income from all income groups.
 A regressive tax is one that takes a larger percentage of income from low income groups than from high income groups.
+A regressive tax is one that takes a larger percentage of income from low income groups than from high income groups.

 In fact, very few (perhaps no) taxes are designed to impose rates that increase as income decreases (which would mean there are no purely regressive taxes on their face).
 In practice, however, various taxes are regressive, because a greater proportion of a lower income individual's income is dedicated to paying the tax, even though individuals pay the same tax rate.
 For example, it is generally accepted that lower income individuals spend a greater percentage of their income on the tangible goods and services that are subject to a general sales tax.
 As a result, that type of tax is generally considered to be a regressive tax (although the extent of that regressivity is subject to some debate).
-It is also notable that an overall tax structure can be progressive while some of its components are regressive - which is the case for Hawaii.
+It is also notable that an overall tax structure can be progressive while some of its components are regressive - which is generally the case for Hawaii.